Skip to main content

 • A Task Service that interacts with the Calendar Service and the File Service in the process of scheduling a task

-Our aim will be to allow the Task Service to perform an authenticated action on the Calendar Service.
-Now let's get into the actual steps.
+The aim is to allow the Task Service to perform an authenticated action on the Calendar Service.
+Proceed to the actual steps.

 1. Open the SuperTokens.com Dashboard